mistersingh179/sidekik/notes/step8.md

 ## ui

 - add message when browser is not supported ✅
 - tell them boldly no network has not been set up. ✅
-- bigger error when no chain connected
+- bigger error when no chain connected ✅
-- make address box editable on setup Files screen
+- make address box editable on setup Files screen ✅
 - move $ in decimals to the bottom
-- - can not move forward by hitting continue till we also have ABI
+- can not move forward by hitting continue till we also have ABI ✅
 - ignore recording of ga & clarity in dev
 - title of app says React App ✅
 - or Connect -> to or MetaMask ✅
 - connect tour & Learn more to -> get started ✅
 - update home page video ✅
-- make sync be one button
-  - opens a modal, where it explains what is needed
-  - then user can pick sync directory or file
-- make connect one button
-  - user hits connect to get started
-  - opens a modal, where we explain what is needed
-  - then user picks RPC or metamask

 ## bug